eschase4/SVG-Logo-Maker/README.md

 ## Usage

-Type 'Node index.js" into your integrated terminal.
-For further details, please watch this video: https://drive.google.com/file/d/1YGigU2ehzyXMScW8Kw5-pJwxOuwTnhm1/view
+Right click index.js, and then left click "Open Integrated Terminal" (fourth option down).
+Type "npm i" into the terminal, then type 'Node index.js" once the installation is complete.
+Answer all questions, and then your new logo will appear in the 'output' folder.
+For further details, please watch this video: https://drive.google.com/file/d/1cBZeYNqIUv1Nww28m3GO1qRmyHcccA4u/view

 ## How To Contribute